robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 We didn’t take any more time to admire our prototype.
 We did what we always did with any garment we'd improved: we tested with a chemise and a real day's work.

+On Lucy.

-And Lucy was our default tester.
-She was one of our most reliable staff, one who would often go back and do Faire actress work when we needed someone to test a costume.
-She did actual work: lifting baskets, crouching for children, running for late arrivals.
+Lucy was our default tester.
+A fitter and a tester, she was the one we relied on to give us real-world information on a garment.
+She would do Faire actress work at times: lifting baskets, crouching for children, running for late arrivals.

 She was the kind of wearer who put costumes through their paces.